sega pattern,

 ====

-Read properties or messages from properties files.
+How to read properties or messages from properties files?

 Ex: